Author: Erin M. Reid-Eriksen, Littler Mendelson, PC

 The federal minimum wage has been set at $7.25 per hour since 2009.
 Minimum wage differences between the federal government and state governments include:

 - Several states have minimum wage requirements higher than the federal amount.

 - In Nevada, the required minimum wage depends on whether the employer offers health benefits.

 - Several states adjust their minimum wage each year based on a potential increase in the cost of living.

-Five cities around the country have also implemented their own ordinances providing for higher minimum wages on certain covered employers.
-San Jose, California, for example, instituted a $10 per hour minimum wage.
-San Francisco, California, Washington, D.C., Albuquerque and Santa Fe, New Mexico also require higher minimum wages.
+At least six cities around the country have also implemented their own ordinances providing for higher minimum wages on certain covered employers: San Jose, San Francisco and Long Beach, CA; Washington, DC; Albuquerque and Santa Fe, NM.
 Additionally, a number of other cities and counties have enacted "living wage" ordinances, which require employers contracting with a governmental entity to provide a higher minimum wage and, sometimes, health insurance benefits to their employees.

 The FLSA also requires overtime pay for hours worked in excess of 40 in a workweek.
 See Employee Compensation > Overtime.
 Certain states, however, have daily overtime requirements.
 For example, in Alaska, California and Nevada, employees generally are entitled to overtime when they work more than eight hours in a workday.